-Pursuant to the CKHH Guarantee Fee Agreements, the Company agreed to pay an aggregate guarantee fee in an amount equivalent to 0.5% per annum of the aggregate principal amount outstanding under the Amended and Restated Agreements and the New Facilities to CKHH payable quarterly in advance, subject to the annual caps of HK\$500,000, HK\$16,000,000, HK\$16,000,000 and HK\$16,000,000 for the years 2015, 2016, 2017 and 2018 respectively.
-Please refer to the Company's announcement dated 21 December 2015 for further details.
-During the year ended 31 December 2016, an aggregate amount of HK\$12,281,000 as guarantee fee has been paid or became payable by the Company to CKHH.
+Pursuant to the New CKHH Guarantee Fee Agreements, the Company agreed to pay an aggregate guarantee fee in an amount equivalent to 0.5% per annum of the aggregate principal amount outstanding under the New Facility Agreement to CKHH payable quarterly in advance, subject to the annual caps of HK\$1,300,000, HK\$16,000,000 and HK\$15,000,000 for the years ending 31 December 2017, 2018, 2019 and 2020 respectively.
+Please refer to the Company's announcement dated 4 December 2017 for further details.

+During the year ended 31 December 2017, an aggregate amount of HK\$12,244,000 and HK\$448,000 as guarantee fee has been paid or became payable by the Company to CKHH under the 2015 Guarantee Fee Agreements and New CKHH Guarantee Fee Agreement respectively.

-On 21 December 2015, Guangdong Yangcheng Advertising Company Limited (c)("Yangcheng Advertising") entered into an advertising agency agreement with Guangdong Yangcheng Evening News Advertising Company ("YCWB", an Associate of Yangcheng Evening News Economic Development Company, which owns 20% of the equity interest in Yangcheng Advertising) for a term of 3 years commencing from 1 January 2016 to 31 December 2018 ("Advertising Agency Agreement").
+On 21 December 2015, Guangdong Yangcheng Advertising Company Limited (c) ("Yangcheng Advertising") entered into an advertising agency agreement with Guangdong Yangcheng Evening News Advertising Company ("YCWB", an Associate of Yangcheng Evening News Economic Development Company, which owns 20% of the equity interest in Yangcheng Advertising) for a term of 3 years commencing from 1 January 2016 to 31 December 2018 ("Advertising Agency Agreement").
 Pursuant to the Advertising Agency Agreement, YCWB agreed to extend the appointment of Yangcheng Advertising as its advertising agent in respect of the placing of advertisements in the newspaper known as "羊城晚報" (Yangcheng Evening News).
 Under the Advertising Agency Agreement, Yangcheng Advertising will enter into contracts with advertising customers who place advertisements on Yangcheng Evening News, collect Advertising Payment from such advertising customers and then pay YCWB the Net Advertising Payment.
-If the aggregate amount of the Net Advertising Payment reaches a certain pre-agreed amount, Yangcheng Advertising will be entitled to a rebate from YCWB, being a certain percentage of the aggregate amount of the Net Advertising Payment to be agreed in separate agreements between the parties based on the then market rate and the historical performance of Yangcheng Advertisina.
+If the aggregate amount of the Net Advertising Payment reaches a certain pre-agreed amount, Yangcheng Advertising will be entitled to a rebate from YCWB, being a certain percentage of the aggregate amount of the Net Advertising Payment to be agreed in separate agreements between the parties based on the then market rate and the historical performance of Yangcheng Advertising.

 The annual caps for the Net Advertising Payment are RMB16,400,000, RMB17,200,000 and RMB18,000,000 for the years 2016, 2017 and 2018 respectively.
 Please refer to the Company's announcement dated 21 December 2015 for further details.
-During the year ended 31 December 2016, an aggregate amount of RMB7,078,000 as Net Advertising Payment has been paid or became payable by Yangcheng Advertising to YCWB.
+During the year ended 31 December 2017, an aggregate amount of RMB5,500,000 as Net Advertising Payment has been paid or became payable by Yangcheng Advertising to YCWB.